opencast/opencast/docs/guides/admin/docs/configuration/security.jwt.md

         - *Action(s)*: the first part specifies what actions are granted, corresponding to actions in the OC ACLs, e.g. `read` and `write`.
 Multiple actions can be specified by joining them with `+`.
 To keep the syntax unambigious, actions cannot contain `:` or `+` (ideally they are ASCII alphabetic only!).
 To further preserve space, some actions imply others:
             - `write` implies `read` access
             - `annotate` implies `read` access
-        - *Item Type*: The second part specifies what type of item this applies to:
+        - *Item Type*: The second part specifies what type of item this applies to.
+Note: giving access to a series or playlist only gives access to that item directly, and *not* to its videos (e.g. give write access for a series to be able to edit its metadata or add videos to it).
             - `e`: event
             - `s`: series
             - `p`: playlist